-It is extremely important that you identify yourself as a crime victim during your initial contact with the police dispatcher.
+You must inform the police dispatcher that you are a crime victim.
 Also, tell the police dispatcher what the other person did to you.
 The more details, the better.
-Finally, 911 emergency calls are often played during the trial and can prove help prove that you acted in self-defense.
+Finally, 911 emergency calls are often played during the trial and can help prove that you acted in self-defense.

 In addition, advise the police of any visible surveillance cameras that may have captured the altercation.
-In any case, exculpatory video surveillance evidence can make the difference between being charged or convicted of assault.
+Exculpatory video surveillance evidence can make the difference between being charged or convicted of assault.